RaniaZaier/combine-xyz-structures/README.md

 # combine_xyz_structures
 building script for combining xyz structures

-A lightweight Python utility to merge two atomic structures—such as a magnesium nanoparticle (Mg NP) and a CPDT molecule—into a single `.xyz` file.
+A lightweight Python utility to merge two atomic structures such as a magnesium nanoparticle (Mg NP) and a CPDT molecule into a single `.xyz` file.

 ## Description